Free Public Schools Lecture Demonstrations

 In collaboration with 10 Brooklyn public schools, MCGD brings lecture demonstrations of MCG Dance Technique and repertoire to students all across Brooklyn.
 The program was created by Marie-Christine Giordano and Outreach Program Coordinator Mariah Halkett, and is implemented by Giordano and associate company dancers.

-This lecture demonstration program was developed based on the principal that the company strongly believes that dance is a much-needed expressive, transformative, healing, and unifying art form.
-We present thoughtful and moving pieces that explore the complex landscape of the human heart.
+This program was developed and based on the fact that we strongly believe that dance is a much-needed expressive, transformative, healing, and unifying art form.
+We present thoughtful and moving pieces that explore core values of the dignity of all form of life.
 We use dance and movement forms to convey positive messages of hope, accomplishment, inclusiveness, and community that go well beyond language and cultural differences.
-We aim at educating young people about the role and history of dance as an art form as well as inspire them through a unique experience that they would otherwise not have access to.
+We aim at educating young people about the role of dance as an art form as well as inspire them through a unique experience that they would otherwise not have access to.

-This program strives to fuse together the company’s professional excellence with dance education that provides life-changing impacts on youth.
+This program aims at fusing together the company’s professional excellence with dance education that provides life-changing impacts on youth.
 Each presentation supports MCGD's educational values and the belief that active participation in the arts can fuel creativity, confidence, problem solving, perseverance, focus, non-verbal communication, connection to a group, and dedication.

 December 21, 2018 at 3PM.
 Location P.S.
 142 Amalia Castro School, Lower East Side